Marvel Cinematic Universe: Phase Five: Initial work and announcement

 In April 2020, Disney scheduled Captain Marvel 2 for release on July 8, 2022, before moving it back to November 11, 2022, in December 2020.
-Also in December, they dated Guardians of the Galaxy Vol. 3 for 2023, and announced Ant-Man and the Wasp: Quantumania and Fantastic Four were in development, along with the Disney+ series Secret Invasion, Ironheart, and Armor Wars (later changed to a film).
+Also in December, they dated Guardians of the Galaxy Vol. 3 for 2023, and announced Ant-Man and the Wasp: Quantumania and a Fantastic Four film were in development, along with the Disney+ series Secret Invasion, Ironheart, and Armor Wars (later changed to a film).
 Feige indicated Secret Invasion and Ironheart would tie-in with future MCU films.
 These Disney+ series, plus Captain Marvel 2, Ant-Man and the Wasp: Quantumania, Guardians of the Galaxy Vol. 3, and Fantastic Four were believed to be a part of Phase Four at that time.
 By November 2020, development had begun on a second season of the television series Loki, which was formally confirmed in July 2021.

 Development on a series centered on Echo as a spin-off from Hawkeye began by March 2021.
 By the end of April 2021, a fourth Captain America film was revealed to be in development as a continuation of the series The Falcon and the Winter Soldier (2021).
 In May 2021, Marvel Studios announced the title for Captain Marvel 2 as The Marvels, as well as the respective February 17 and May 5, 2023, release dates for Ant-Man and the Wasp: Quantumania and Guardians of the Galaxy Vol. 3.
-In October 2021, Marvel Studios further adjusted The Marvels to February 17, 2023, and Ant-Man and the Wasp: Quantumania to July 28, 2023, only to swap their release dates in April 2022, given Quantumania was further along in production than The Marvels.
+By June 2021, in addition to What If...?, Marvel Studios was developing a slate of at least three more animated series.
+In October 2021, Marvel Studios further adjusted The Marvels to February 17, 2023, and Ant-Man and the Wasp: Quantumania to July 28, 2023, only to swap their release dates in April 2022, because Quantumania was further along in production than The Marvels.
 Development on a series centered on Agatha Harkness as a spin-off from WandaVision began by October 2021.
-During the Disney+ Day event the following month, Marvel Studios officially announced Echo and Agatha: Coven of Chaos.
+During the Disney+ Day event the following month, Marvel Studios officially announced Echo, Agatha: House of Harkness (later retitled Agatha All Along), and the animated Spider-Man prequel series titled Spider-Man: Freshman Year.